broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 The following files are stored in the workspace Google bucket and links to the files are written to the sample_set data table:

-- Sharded joint VCF files, index files, the interval lists produced for this run, and the sample name list
+- Sharded joint VCF files, index files, the interval lists for each sharded VCF, and a list of the sample names included in the callset.
 - Size of output VCF files in MB
 - Manifest file containing the output destination of additional files and other metadata